 Huge and opulent, the Basilica of Saint Paul Outside the Walls is Rome’s second largest church after St. Peter’s in the Vatican.
 Even though one of the most beautiful churches in Rome and boasting a long history, it’s much less visited than it would deserve.

 Located between Ostiense and Garbatella neighbourhoods, it would make for fantastic offbeat sightseeing in Rome.
-Especially because now there is my eBook with a full chapter on the area including where are the best places to eat.
+Especially because now there is my eBook with a full chapter on the area including where are the best places to eat in Rome.

 History of St. Paul Outside the Walls Basilica

 Saint Paul reached Rome in 61 AD for the judgement.
 Between 65 and 67, under Nero, he was beheaded.

 His body was buried some 3 km from the place of his martyrdom, along Via Ostiense in a Roman burial named “praedio Lucinae” because belonging to a Christian woman named

 Shortly after the martyrdom of the Apostle Paul, his burial place became a place of pilgrimage and worship.
 Here, they built a memorial where pilgrims would go to pray during the centuries of the persecution.

 In 257 Emperor Valeriano made it illegal for Christians to gather and go to the cemetery.
 This caused the moving of the remains of St. Peter’s and Paul’s the Catacombs of St. Sebastian in the ancient Appian Way.
 When Emperor Constantine stopped the persecution against the Christians with the Edict of 313, the two saints were brought back to their respective resting place.